andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 ### OpenES

-Lastly, I implemented OpenAI's OpenES algorithm, with some small additions that are common to evolutionary algorithms, such as a weight decay, an adaptive learning rate, and adaptive standard deviation for the mutation rate.
+Lastly, I implemented OpenAI's OpenES algorithm.
+I added some small additions that are common to evolutionary algorithms, such as a weight decay, an adaptive learning rate, and adaptive standard deviation for the mutation rate.
 The basic algorithm is the same as we described before, however there is some added complexity in setting up the algorithm to work efficiently under the parallel setting.
-This is the algorithm that I was able to get quick convergence with to reasonable solutions to the somewhat high dimensional Bipedal Walking environment.
+This is the algorithm that I was able to get quick convergence with to the solutions found in the results section.

 ### Implementation of an Extended OpenES